Net-Slayer/uSDK_Generator/README.md

 # uSDK_Generator
-Parses CheatGear dumps into Unreal C++ Class files
+Parses UE4 Memory dumps into Unreal C++ Class files For use in the creation of unofficial SDKs